Text of bill

 The draft bill follows a blueprint recently laid out by Kathryn Tucker in Jurist magazine.
 Tucker served for many years as legal director for Compassion and Choices (the former Hemlock Society) and has been the chief litigator in failed cases throughout the country challenging the constitutionality of laws against doctor-prescribed suicide.

 In Hawaii, attempts to legalize doctor-prescribed suicide, using a model based on Oregon’s law, have taken place for years.
-Those, along with proposals in more than 20 other states failed.
-In 2009, three additional bills were introduced in Hawaii but all failed.
-Assisted-suicide advocates vowed to continue introducing legislation until they succeed, no matter how long it takes.
+Those bills have failed but assisted-suicide advocates have vowed to continue introducing legislation until they succeed, no matter how long it takes.

 Current law regarding assisted suicide

 A person commits the offense of manslaughter if the person intentionally causes another person to commit assisted suicide.
 [Haw.
 Rev. Stat. § 707-702 (1) (b)]